 The nation-wide and international measures taken to limit the further spreading of the coronavirus have had an impact on students and staff at universities throughout the Netherlands and beyond.
 We understand that as a (prospective) student this may leave you with concerns and questions about starting or continuing your studies at university next year.
-Below, you can find more information, how you can get to know PPLE and what we're doing to ensure a smooth start for all students from 31 August 2020.
+Below you can find more information on what is happening at PPLE during the COVID-19 pandemic.

 At PPLE, we've been able to provide current students with the best possible online learning environment in order to ensure that they can continue their education without delay and without sacrificing the quality of the academic programme.
-However, a major question that remains in the minds of both current and prospective students is what will education and our on-campus community be like in Autumn 2020?
+However, a major question that remains in the minds of prospective students is what will education and our on-campus community be like when they start their studies?

-Education in the 2020-2021 academic year is scheduled to start on the 31 August.
-The Dutch government recently announced new relaxation of the corona measures, which gives us the opportunity to organise some activities on campus again.
-The capacity of the buildings is however limited to less than 20 percent, due to the need to keep a distance of 1.5 meters between people.
-Besides that, the traffic through doors and in hallways needs to be limited.
-By the end of September we may hear about new possibilities, but we realise that you need information and certainty now.
+Education in the 2020-2021 academic year started completely online at the end of August.
+Regulations at that time didn't allow for on-campus activities.
+However, new relaxation of the corona measures announced by the Dutch government gave us the opportunity to organise some activities on campus again.
+The capacity of the buildings is however limited to less than 20 percent, due to the need to keep a distance of 1.5 metres between people.
+Besides that, traffic through doors, in staircases and in hallways needs to be limited.

-Over the coming months, we will use a step-by-step approach to decide which components we will be able to offer physically on campus while still complying with government regulations.
-At first, these will mainly be small-scale activities organised to promote community building: contact between students, and between teaching staff and students where possible.
-Besides that, some exams may be organised on campus; you will be notified in time.
-In that case, we will offer online participation with some sort of proctoring for those students that are not able to come to Amsterdam.
-We also aim to organise some teaching activities on location.
-Finally, we will again offer space for our students to study in the PPLE building.
+Over the past months, we have used a step-by-step approach to decide which components we will be able to offer physically on campus while still complying with government regulations.
+At first, these were only some small-scale activities organised to promote community building: contact between students, and between teaching staff and students.
+But now we are scheduling the classes for Rhetoric and some other courses on campus.
+Besides that, some exams have been taking place on campus.
+Always with the option of online participation and some sort of proctoring for those students that are not able to come to Amsterdam.
+Finally, we have made some study spaces available for our students in the PPLE building.
+We guarantee that students will be able to follow all regular PPLE courses online for the rest of the 2020-2021 academic year.

-Although the upcoming semester certainly presents some challenges, rest assured that we are prioritising the health and safety of our students and staff above everything else.
+For the new academic year, we don't know yet how the situation will develop.
+But rest assured that we are prioritising the health and safety of our students and staff above everything else.
 This means that we'll be working closely with the Faculty of Law and the University of Amsterdam on developing creative solutions that will allow us to continue offering high-quality, personalised education to all of our students.
+Whether this be online or or location depends on what COVID-19 still has in store for us.

 The first year consists of academic core courses.
 Interdisciplinary courses such as ‘Law, justice and morality', 'Politics, power and governance’ and ‘Decision making’ help students foster a broad mindset and provide a good foundation in the disciplines.
 This in turn gives them the required knowledge for the courses in the second and third year.